 The German Association “Potsdam Media International” will train media workers in Russia and Europe in disseminating false information about the Russian Federation, reports the telegram channel “Committee for National Interests”.
 The editorial office believes that at this course, obviously, media workers will be taught creation of fakes, political provocations and stovepiping.
 Including directed against Russia.

+The claim refers to the conference M100 Sanssouci Colloquium, organized each year, from 2005, in Potsdam, Germany, by Potsdam Media International E.V and many partners.
+The event brings together Europe's top editors, commentators and media owners alongside key public figures to assess the role and impact of the media in international affairs and to promote democracy and freedom of expression and speech, as it is mentioned on the official web site.
+This year, the final conference of M100 took place on 17 September.
+The topic was ”Shaping the Post-Covid Media Order”.
+There is no thematic mention of Russia on the agenda of the final discussions on September 17, nor in the previous days of training.
 The claim is false, in line with widespread disinformation narrative on any activities of Western NGOs related to democratic processes and the media, presenting them as actions directed against Russia.
 See here a case claiming that Anglo-Saxons are at the edge of anti-Russian attack and here a case presenting a media literacy course in Moldovan schools, supported by Western NGO’s, as one aiming to remove Russian information from the media space.